 About five years ago, I decided to teach myself face-painting.
 I was motivated because I had a young daughter, who would’ve been about six then.
 I thought she would be a great model for practicing and it would be an exciting way to spend time together.

 It has been a while however, since I practiced, and I have been thinking it is time to have some face-painting fun again.
+I thought to myself, I need to get my face painting techniques on.

 My motivation received even more steam, when about one month ago I attended Gospel Expressions.
 It is a Gospel Concert, with great children attractions, held every year during the second quarter of the year.
 As part of the children’s attractions, face-painting was offered and this year and previous years, Nahshon Jeremiah Arts was the Organisation responsible for making these kids smile.
+It was really nice to see there was face painting for kids.

 When my daughter’s eyes found the face-painting corner, her face began to glow, and she was immediately interested.
 Not too long after, she was sitting having her face painted.
 I sat and observed the artist in action and was so impressed and inspired by how smoothly and confidently she worked, creating part of a butterfly on my daughter’s face.
 It was beautiful!
 I immediately thought “this is pure creativity and should be shared with others”.
 I loved it that much.